Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Introduction

+The main novelty of our work is the use of the spaces of anisotropic distributions from \cite{GLK} that allows us to prove the convergence of $\Psi_\phi(V-\phi_* V,f)$ (see Lemma \ref{lemma:telescopic}) and thus to work directly with the decomposition \eqref{eq:decomposition_X}.
+We provide consequently a more direct analysis of each term in \eqref{eq:S3_formula}.

+Moreover, we give in \S \ref{section:spectral_radii} a detailed discussion of classes of regularity tailored for our problem: we study objects that have ``Hölder derivatives in the unstable direction'' without \emph{a priori} being differentiable.
+Some functions that are differentiable only in the unstable direction already appeared in \cite{chandramoorthyEfficientComputationLinear2021}, but we give here a more systematic and careful analysis of these issues.
+This allows us to isolate a general mechanism which is behind the definition and computation of most objects that appear in the S3 algorithm (see Proposition \ref{prop:bound_spectral_radius} and Remark \ref{remark:solving_equations}).

+Our hope is that our approach clarifies the regularity issues involved in the S3 algorithm.
+Notice also that our analysis is coordinate-free, and tries to unveil the intrinsic notion that backs the validity of the S3 algorithm. \end{remark}

-\begin{remark} Let us describe briefly how the S3 algorithm is actually implemented (see \cite{chandramoorthyEfficientComputationLinear2021} for details).
-In order to approximate the integrals $\mu(f \rho),\dots, \mu( f \circ T^{L-1} \rho)$ and $\mu(Vf)$ in Step 4, we only need to know $\rho$ and $V$ at a finite number of points.
+\begin{remark} Let us describe briefly how the S3 algorithm can be actually implemented (see \cite{chandramoorthyEfficientComputationLinear2021,sliwiak2021spacesplit} for details).
+In order to approximate the integrals $\mu(f \rho),\dots, \mu( f \circ \phi^{L-1} \rho)$ and $\mu(Vf)$ in Step 4, we only need to know $\rho$ and $V$ at a finite number of points.
 To compute $\rho$ and $V$ at a point $x$, we can proceed as follows.